An average case efficient algorithm for solving two-variable linear Diophantine equations: Introduction

 Our contributions in this work are as follows: \begin{enumerate} \item Implementing a recursive function has an inherent run-time overhead in terms of space while being implemented on a computer.
-For the implementation of the DEA-R algorithm, we propose an iterative version of the DEA-R algorithm referred to as the DEA-I algorithm in Section \ref{secDEAI}.
+For the implementation of the DEA-R algorithm, we develop an iterative version (DEA-I algorithm) of the recursive algorithm (DEA-R algorithm) in Section \ref{secDEAI}.
 We implement it on a large number of inputs.
 Each input is 4096 bits in size. \item In Section \ref{secPNRC} we define a function $R_{a,b}:c \to \mathbb{N}$, which maps $c$ to the number of recursive function calls to solve the Diophantine equation ($ax+by=c$) using the DEA-R algorithm.
 We propose a theorem (theorem \ref{theo10}) to prove that the function $R_{a,b}$ is periodic.
-In theorem \ref{theo10} we prove that the fundamental period of $R_{a,b}$ is the lowest common multiple of all the intermediate integers (except the first integer) that are passed in as arguments to subsequent recursive calls, while running Euclid's gcd algorithm. \item In Section \ref{secACAD}, we derive various upper bounds on the average number of recursive calls by the DEA-R algorithm. \item Limiting one bound to a particular case of inputs gives us an improvement over the average number of recursions incurred by Extended Euclid's algorithm.
-In Section \ref{secANOFRCWES}, we find that if we fix $a,b$ and consider only those values of $c$ for which the Diophantine equation $ax+by=c$ is solvable then the average number of recursive calls by the DEA-R algorithm will be $O \left(\frac{\log b}{gcd(a,b)}\right)$. \item In Section \ref{secIR}, we implement and compare the DEA-I algorithm with two iterative versions of the Extended Euclid's algorithm on a large set of large-sized random inputs.
+In theorem \ref{theo10} we prove that the fundamental period of $R_{a,b}$ is the lowest common multiple of all the intermediate integers (except the first integer) that are passed in as arguments to subsequent recursive calls, while running Euclid's gcd algorithm. \item In Section \ref{secACAD}, we derive various upper bounds on the average number of recursive calls by the DEA-R algorithm.
+We find that DEA-R algorithm does a constant improvement in number of recursive calls over Extended Euclid's algorithm in the average case.

+\item In Section \ref{secIR}, there is an implementation and comparison of the DEA-I algorithm with two iterative versions of the Extended Euclid's algorithm on a large set of large-sized random inputs.
 We find that the DEA-I algorithm outperforms in terms of the average number of iterations.
-In another implementation, we also verify that if we fix $a,b$ and vary only $c$, then for solvable instances of ($a,b,c$), the $O \left(\frac{\log b}{gcd(a,b)}\right)$ bound holds on the average number of iterations in the DEA-I algorithm.
+We also find that for 100\% of the solvable input instances ($a,b,c$), DEA-I algorithm is better than Extended Euclid's algorithm.
+In another implementation, we verify that there is constant-term improvement in the average number of iterations (recursions) in DEA-I (DEA-R) algorithm.

 \end{enumerate}